NVIDIA/ncore/tools/data_converter/pai/README.md

 1. **Index resolution** — `clip_index.parquet` maps each clip UUID to a chunk ID. `features.csv` describes all feature types and their chunk path templates.

-2. **Sensor filtering** — `sensor_presence.parquet` records which sensors were active for each clip.
+2. **Sensor filtering** — `feature_presence.parquet` records which sensors were active for each clip.
 Features with absent sensors are skipped automatically.

 3. **Offline variants** — when streaming, `.offline` pre-processed variants of features (e.g. `egomotion.offline`, `sensor_extrinsics.offline`) are preferred over raw features when available.